-You either just bought an Ooni Koda 16 pizza oven and are nervous you wasted $649, or you are about to and want a review that does not read like it was written by someone who saw the product page but never lit one.
-This is the second kind.
-We baked roughly 100 pizzas on the Koda 16 over a year, tested it against the Ooni Koda 2 Pro and Karu 2 Pro, cross-referenced our results with Serious Eats, Wirecutter, and Food & Wine, and pulled the threads on what every other Ooni Koda 16 pizza oven review glossed over.
+You either just bought an Ooni Koda 16 pizza oven and are nervous you wasted $649, or you are about to and want a review that cuts past the product page.
+One honest note upfront: we have not bench-tested this oven ourselves.
+This Ooni Koda 16 pizza oven review is built from Ooni’s published specs (verified against the live product page), the cross-shop against the Ooni Koda 2 Pro and Karu 2 Pro, the independent testing published by Serious Eats, Wirecutter, and Food & Wine, and the threads every other review glossed over.

 TL;DR